-Controlling wasted spend on Amazon ads influences your profit and overall ACOS for your campaigns.
-Don’t spend money that you don’t need to spend.
-Look for an Amazon PPC tool that prioritizes reducing wasted spending.
+Controlling wasted spend on Amazon ads directly influences your profit and overall ACOS for your campaigns; thus, don’t spend money that you don’t need to.
+Seek out an Amazon PPC tool that prioritizes reducing wasted spending.

 The best way to avoid wasted spend is by bidding the perfect amount every time.

 This means bidding the perfect dollar amount to ensure you win a keyword and don’t go over your daily budget at the same time.
 Bidding on Amazon PPC keywords is the hardest and most tedious thing to do.
 Imagine if you could sit in front of your computer every day and automatically receive bidding based on your conversion rate, cost of good, and Amazon trends.

 Find a software that does that for you.